-WASHINGTON — A look at where Democratic President Barack Obama and Republican presidential hopeful Mitt Romney stand on a selection of issues:
+WASHINGTON — A look at where Democratic President Barack Obama and Republican presidential rival Mitt Romney stand on a selection of issues:

 ABORTION and BIRTH CONTROL:

 Obama: Supports abortion rights.
 Health care law requires contraceptives to be available for free for women enrolled in workplace health plans, including access to morning-after pill, which does not terminate a pregnancy but is considered tantamount to an abortion pill by some religious conservatives.
 Supported requiring girls 16 and under to get a prescription for the morning-after pill, available without a prescription for older women.

 Romney: Opposes abortion rights.
 Previously supported them.
 Says state law should guide abortion rights, and Roe v.
 Wade should be reversed by a future Supreme Court ruling.
 But says Roe v.
 Wade is law of the land until that happens and should not be challenged by federal legislation seeking to overturn abortion rights affirmed by that court decision.
 "So I would live within the law, within the Constitution as I understand it, without creating a constitutional crisis.
 But I do believe Roe v.
 Wade should be reversed to allow states to make that decision."
 Said he would end federal aid to Planned Parenthood.